Evaluating Human-Language Model Interaction: Framework

 \paragraph{Metrics.} For each task, we define a set of metrics that cover the space defined by the three dimensions.
 Some metrics are a function of interaction traces (\eg number of queries users made), whereas some metrics only depend on outputs (\eg accuracy in solving a crossword puzzle).
 Some metrics are defined based on survey responses from users (\eg satisfaction over the final output) and third-party evaluators (\eg consistency of a summary given a document).

-Table~\ref{tab:framework:metrics} shows the mapping from the space to the metrics in the five tasks (see Table~\ref{tab:appendix:metrics} in Appendix~\ref{app:metrics} for the full list of metrics).
+Table~\ref{tab:framework:metrics} shows the mapping from the space to the metrics in the five tasks and example metrics (see Table~\ref{tab:framework:all_metrics} for the full list of metrics).
 Note that non-interactive evaluation only covers one combination of the dimensions (\ie outputs for targets, third-party for perspectives, and quality for criteria) corresponding to one gray cell in Figure~\ref{fig:introduction:dimensions}.
 In contrast, our evaluation considers all combinations, corresponding to \oursicon in Figure~\ref{fig:introduction:dimensions}.